Better skin, better mood? Here is why it all (probably…possibly?) starts with the gut.

 You see, your gut inhabits some pretty interesting landscape.
 Namely, that it is essentially like an inner fence, defending your body from anything that might have hitched a ride from the outside world.
 This is where things get weird.
 Because we can’t see it, we assume the gut is inside our body but in reality…the gut is continuous with the outside world.
 So you can think of your gut as kind of like an inner skin, but much more delicate (and squishy!).

-The function of this gut barrier is complex and essential to life.
-This barrier function gets vastly oversimplified on the internet because the reality doesn’t fit neatly into a 500-word blog post.
+As I write in my recent cookbook, Good For Your Gut, the function of this gut barrier is complex and essential to life.
+This barrier function gets vastly oversimplified on the internet because the reality doesn’t fit neatly into a 500-word blog post (hence the book!).

 Defending the Border Line